marquitah/2019PlantFrontEndPractice/README.md

 I believe it's incredibly important to learn new skills as well as sharpen existing ones.
 I am always on the lookout for beautiful features and functions, so I always take the time to check out the portfolios and projects of my peers and mentors.
 I gained wonderful inspiration from everyones work.

 The main feature on this site that I wanted to learn how to do is the parallax scrolling effect.
 I think it's a great way to portray many different beautiful high resolution photos on one page.
+It's created with CSS styling effects.

 Then, of course, I had to add some JavaScript functionality.